slurmulon/bach/README.md

 ## Design

-`warble` is simply a notation for writing tracks that are ultimately interpreted by a `warble` engine.
+`warble` is a notation for writing tracks that are ultimately interpreted by a `warble` engine.

 This module, by itself, can only parse and compile plaintext `warble` data into [`warble.json`](https://github.com/slurmulon/warble-json-schema).